Reasonable Caliber and Cartridge Guidelines for Hunting Big Game

 I hope the simple guidelines that follow are useful to hunters.
 I wish that all game departments would adopt similar rules, instead of relying on caliber alone to establish the legality of big game hunting cartridges.

 Let's look at a few common rifle cartridges to see how they score in terms of their 100 yard HITS rating.
 For Class 2 game, two popular deer cartridges and loads are the .243 Winchester shooting a 95 grain bullet at a muzzle velocity (MV) of 2950 fps and the .30-30 Winchester using a 150 grain bullet at 2390 fps.
-The HITS ratings for those two cartridges are 587 and 664 respectively, indicating that they are adequate deer and antelope cartridges, which is confirmed by long experience in the field.
+The HITS ratings for those two cartridges are 587 and 664 respectively, indicating they are adequate deer and antelope cartridges, which is confirmed by long experience in the field.

 Compare those numbers to the 283 HITS rating of the .223 Remington shooting a 60 grain bullet at a MV of 3115 fps, or the .220 Swift shooting a 60 grain bullet at a MV of 3600 fps for a HITS rating of 328.
 You can see why even the most potent sub-.24 caliber cartridges should never be used to hunt big game.